History of mechanical engineering: Middle Ages

 The cotton gin was invented in India by the 6th century AD, and the spinning wheel was invented in the Islamic world by the early 11th century, both of which were fundamental to the growth of the cotton industry.
 The spinning wheel was also a precursor to the spinning jenny, which was a key development during the early Industrial Revolution in the 18th century.

-The earliest programmable machines were developed in the Muslim world.
-A music sequencer, a programmable musical instrument, was the earliest type of programmable machine.
-The first music sequencer was an automated flute player invented by the Banu Musa brothers, described in their Book of Ingenious Devices, in the 9th century.
-In 1206, Al-Jazari invented programmable automata/robots.
-He described four automaton musicians, including drummers operated by a programmable drum machine, where they could be made to play different rhythms and different drum patterns.
-The castle clock, a hydropowered mechanical astronomical clock invented by Al-Jazari, was the first programmable analog computer.
+The crankshaft and camshaft were invented by Al-Jazari in Northern Mesopotamia circa 1206, and they later became central to modern machinery such as the steam engine, internal combustion engine and automatic controls.

 The medieval Chinese horologist and engineer Su Song (1020–1101 AD) incorporated an escapement mechanism into his astronomical clock tower two centuries before escapement devices were found in medieval European clocks and also invented the world's first known endless power-transmitting chain drive.

 The Middle Ages saw the wide spread adoption of machines to aid in labor.
 The many rivers of England and northern Europe allowed the power of moving water to be utilized.
 The water-mill became instrumental in the production of many goods such as food, fabric, leathers, and papers.
 These machines used were some of the first to use cogs and gears, which greatly increased the mills productivity.
 The camshaft allowed rotational force to be converted into directional force.
 Less significantly, tides of bodies of water were also harnessed.